 So, tell us what inspired you to get this off the ground?

-What did you do prior to starting
+What did you do prior to this?

 What’s the hardest lesson you’ve learnt since starting the business?

 Underestimating the amount of work involved to start a business and that apart from JBV (Jersey Business Venture), who were a great help.
 There’s not much other help out there to local people starting up, also taking into mind the strain on relationships and having support from your partner.

 Any funny stories that you have about the business starting out?